Search This Blog

 The Mystery of Gospel Authorship

-The Gospel of John is attributed to an unnamed witness and is dated around 80-100 CE.
+Gospels were all written at different times.
+John is attributed to an unnamed witness and is dated around 80-100 CE.
 Mark is considered the oldest, expert roughly guess it was written between 65-75 CE, while Matthew and Luke are believed to have been compiled around 80-100 CE.
 E.P.
 Sanders points out that early followers of Jesus owned fragments of scripture that were updated over time.
-After the crucifixion, the apostles didn’t produce any grand biographical literature due to both limited literacy.
+After the crucifixion, the apostles didn’t produce any grand biographical literature like Harry's attempt with 'Spare' because the followers were illiterate.
+It's factual.

 The Evolution of Christian Doctrine

 The New Testament has been interpreted countless times, which has spawned numerous denominations.
 Calvinists, for example, believe in predestination, while Catholics emphasize faith and baptism.
-Unitarians don't all view Jesus as the literal Son of God.
+Unitarians, like me don't all view Jesus as the literal and only Son of God.
 Humanity has had its fair share of Christology, from the Viking chieftain Jesus in the poem called the Heliand, to the blue eyed right-wing American bible-belt Jesus.
-Theissen and Merz (1996) suggest aspects of the crucifixion were written much later, and others suspect the resurrection historically differs to how we might imagine it, here
+Theissen and Merz (1996) suggest aspects of the crucifixion were written much later, and others suspect the resurrection historically differs to how we might imagine it, here.
+I am pretty biased.

 Historical Accuracy

-Most text is in Old Greek, a very difficult language to master.
+Most NT text is in Old Greek, a very difficult language to master.
 Dr. John Dominic Crossan noted inconsistencies with Paul's letters.
-Decisions of textual inclusion in Christian communities led to variations in early manuscripts.
+As well as this, the decision to include text into Christian communities led to variations in early manuscripts.
 For instance, Papyrus 75 (200 AD) miss passages in the later Codex Sinaiticus (300 AD).
-This might suggest modern additions are not historical.
+This might suggest modern additions are not true representations of how shit went down.

 Contradictions and Theological Issues

-Carrier (2011) cast doubt on the historical accuracy of the crucifixion narratives, saying the phenomena are absent from contemporary Roman and Jewish accounts of crucifixions, which, he added, raises doubt on the entire events write-up.
 The Bible contains notable contradictions.
 Genesis 32:30 suggests seeing God face-to-face, while John 1:18 claims no one has seen God.
 These silly pedantic details simply highlight the conflict between historical fact and developing Christian theology.
-Johannine literature contains hellenic terminology and ideas, a far cry from the Jewish backdrop of historical Israel itself.
+Johannine literature contains Greek terminology and ideas, see the Jesus the Philosopher blog.
+This Hellenic Jewish far cry from the Elite Jewish Orthodoxy of historical Jerusalem!

 The Harsh Reality of History